Information for Parents

 Can my son or daughter get accommodations on the math placement test that is given prior to registering for classes?

 Yes.
 To request accommodations, in advance of taking the exam, students must submit the Math Placement Test Accommodations Request Form and follow the instructions provided.

 My child had his foreign language requirement waived in high school due to his learning disability.
 Does American University require a foreign language for admission or graduation?

 There is an admissions requirement of two years of the same foreign language at the high school level.
 With appropriate documentation supporting a language learning disability and a waiver of foreign language from high school, this requirement may be waived on a case-by-case basis.
 Although there is no university foreign language requirement for graduation, some majors do require the study of a foreign language.

 My child currently takes medication for ADHD or another medical condition.
 Can these medications be monitored at college?

 ASAC counselors can speak to students about their medication needs and help them find appropriate resources, either on campus or in the Washington area.
 We encourage students to work with a local psychiatrist who is familiar with both ADHD as well as issues facing college students.
-There is a part-time psychiatrist in the Student Health Center who may be able to provide medication management.
+There is a psychiatric nurse practitioner in the Student Health Center who may be able to provide medication management.
 The ASAC and the Counseling Center also have referral lists of psychiatrists in the community.
 It is important for students to maintain regular appointments with a psychiatrist, especially during the first few months at college, when medication needs may change due to varied demands.